josewtf01/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+1. Read amazing books
+1. Learn everything
+1. Drink a lot of coffee